Eat Chess · Capture

 The pitch

 Two ways to play.
-One local library.
+Saved games on your device.

 What's in the kitchen